ThaisBarrosAlvim/protein-chat/README.md

 ## Overview

-This application uses **Langchain**, **Qdrant**, and **Ollama** models to answer questions based on pre-loaded protein data.
-It retrieves similar contexts from the Qdrant vector store and uses Ollama for generating human-like responses.
+This application uses **Langchain**, **Weaviate**, and **Ollama** models to answer questions based on pre-loaded protein data.
+It retrieves similar contexts from the Weaviate vector store and uses Ollama for generating human-like responses.
 The setup also includes a Flask web application for user interaction.

 ## Features

 - **Flask Web App**: Provides a simple user interface to interact with the chatbot.
-- **Retrieval-Based Q&A**: Uses Qdrant to retrieve the most relevant information and responds with concise, accurate answers.
+- **Retrieval-Based Q&A**: Uses Weaviate to retrieve the most relevant information and responds with concise, accurate answers.
 - **AI-Powered Responses**: Ollama model (Mistral) is used for generating natural language answers.
-- **Qdrant Dashboard**: View and manage the vector store via a dashboard.
+- **Weaviate Dashboard**: View and manage the vector store via a dashboard.

 ## Requirements
 - **Linux OS**: This project requires a Linux-based system to ensure compatibility with NVIDIA GPU support and other dependencies.